• Skip to primary navigation

 What Is a Virtual Assistant?

-Work is done remotely and virtual assistants are self-employed, not employees.
+Work is done remotely and virtual assistants are typically self-employed, not regular employees.

-That means no employee benefits package and you also have to handle paying your own taxes as a business owner.
+The downside, of course, is that you don’t get employee benefits.
+You have to handle paying your own payroll taxes.
 And instead of getting a weekly paycheck, you may get paid once a month.

-Buuuut overall, the perks of running a VA business are pretty sweet!
+But overall, the perks of being a VA are pretty sweet:

 • There’s high earning potential.
 (According to ZipRecruiter, the average VA makes just over $67,000 annually and some make well over six figures.)

-• It offers a creative outlet and way to put your professional skills to you.
+• It offers a creative outlet and a way to put your professional skills to you.

 • You can work with a diverse group of clients and meet some really interesting people.